 - Like to meet new people and be part of a weekly community event,

-If you are interested in becoming a vendor at the Bethlehem Farmers' Market, please review our application materials below.
+If you are interested in becoming a vendor at the Bethlehem Farmers' Market, please submit this form and review our application materials below.

 If you are accepted as a vendor, you will also need to obtain/provide:

 Signed Bethlehem Farmers' Market Rules and Regulations and Lehigh University Participation Agreement

 A Certificate of Insurance to Lehigh University evidencing the coverage described in the Participation Agreement.
 Please mail, scan and e-mail, or fax to the contact info below.